Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-schemas-to-cluster.md

    ![image](../../../static/images/sync/SyncSchemasToCluster.png)

-By following these steps, you can synchronize schemas from a Klaw metadata to a Schema Registry cluster.
+By following these steps, you can synchronize schemas from a Klaw metadata to a schema registry cluster.

 :::note
 This synchronization is primarily suitable for migrating to the new schema